DrInfiniteExplorer/enumerable/README.md

 `T last(pred)` | Returns the value of the last element in the sequence that fullfills `pred`.
 Throws std::out_of_range if the sequence is empty or no such element is found.
 `T lastOrDefault()` | Returns the value of the last element in the sequence.
 Returns a default-initialized T if the sequence is empty.
 `T lastOrDefault(pred)` | Returns the value of the last element in the sequence that fullfills `pred`.
 Returns a default-initialized T if the sequence is empty or no such element is found.
 `T max()` | Returns the largest value in the sequence.
 Throws std::runtime_error if the sequence is empty.
+Uses the `>` operator to determine largerness.
 `T max(transform)` | Returns the value in the sequence that is largest after applying `transform` on the element.
 Throws std::runtime_error if the sequence is empty.
+Uses the `>` operator to determine largerness.
 `T min()` | Returns the smallest value in the sequence.
 Throws std::runtime_error if the sequence is empty.
+Uses the `<` operator to determine largerness.
 `T min(transform)` | Returns the value in the sequence that is smallest after applying `transform` on the element.
 Throws std::runtime_error if the sequence is empty.
+Uses the `<` operator to determine largerness.
 `bool sequenceEqual(source)` | Returns true if the elemens in `this` and `source` are equal.
 Elements are not reordered, but compared in the order they arrive in the source sequences.
 If the sequences are of different length, false is returned.
 `Container toContainer<Container>()` | Creates a `Container` and populates it with the elements from the sequence.
 `Container<T, Alloc> toContainer<Container, Alloc>()` | Creates a `Container<T,Alloc>` and populates it with the elements from the sequence.
 If not specified, Alloc defaults to `std::allocator<T>`